CsabaDu/CsabaDu.DynamicTestData/README.md

 - The `OptionalToArgs` method makes possible the thread-safe temporary overriding of the original (default) `ArgsCode` property value.
 (New v1.1.0)

 **`ArgsCode` Enum**:
-- The `ArgsCode` enum specifies how test data should be converted into arguments.
+- The `ArgsCode` enum specifies the strategy how test data should be converted into arguments.
 For example:
 - `ArgsCode.Instance`: Uses the test data instance itself as an argument.
 - `ArgsCode.Properties`: Uses the properties of the test data as arguments.